 WWF, the world's leading conservation organization, seeks a Chief of Party candidate for the USAID funded Combatting Wildlife Crime Project (CWCP) in KAZA and Namibia, a part of USAID's regional Combatting Wildlife Crime in Southern Africa Program.
-This position is based in Windhoek, Namibia.
+This position is based in Windhoek, Namibia and is funded through April 2022.
 The CWCP seeks to counter growing threats from transnational wildlife crime to globally important populations of black rhino and elephant in northwest Namibia and the Kavango Zambezi Transfrontier Conservation Area (KAZA), respectively.
-WWF will partner with TRAFFIC, Namibian NGOs, KAZA stakeholders, and key government agencies to reduce these threats by improving: knowledge of wildlife crime and trade dynamics community stewardship communitybased support to law enforcement (LE) capacitybuilding of rangers inside and outside protected areas (PA) enhanced judicial processes, wildlife crime investigations and prosecutions, and interagency cross border collaboration.
+WWF is partnering with TRAFFIC, Namibian NGOs, KAZA stakeholders, and key government agencies to reduce these threats by improving: knowledge of wildlife crime and trade dynamics? community stewardship? community-based support to law enforcement (LE)? capacity-building of rangers inside and outside protected areas (PA)? enhanced judicial processes, wildlife crime investigations and prosecutions, and interagency cross border collaboration.
 Central to this process will be the creation of a multiagency approach to share knowledge and information on wildlife crime within Namibia and among the KAZA countries of Angola, Botswana, Namibia, Zambia, and Zimbabwe.
-The collective impact of this Project will be an increase of rhino populations in Namibia and promotion of crossborder movement and stabilized elephant populations in KAZA
+The collective impact of this Project will be an increase of rhino populations in Namibia and promotion of cross border movement and stabilized elephant populations in KAZA

-The WWF Chief of Party will be responsible for the performance, communications, partner relationships, and all technical aspects of the CWCP as well as developing strong relationships with partner governments.
+The WWF Chief of Party is responsible for the performance, communications, partner relationships, and all technical aspects of the CWCP as well as developing strong relationships with partner governments.
 More specifically s/he will:

 Serve as the principal liaison with USAID.
 Ensure timely submission of all required programmatic deliverables to USAID including work plans, technical reports, and PMPs.

-Ensure effective stakeholder engagement and buyin with CWC activities with an emphasis on government agencies involved in combatting wildlife crime (environment ministries, judiciary, etc.), communitymembers, and private sector.
+Ensure effective stakeholder engagement and buy-in to CWC activities with an emphasis on government agencies involved in combatting wildlife crime (environment ministries, judiciary, etc.), community members, and private sector.

 Provide technical expertise to project implementation as appropriate.

-Oversee design, award, and implementation of multiple grants to Namibian and KAZA Consortium members or stakeholders.
+Oversee design, award, implementation, and amendments to multiple grants to Namibian and KAZA Consortium members or stakeholders.

 Responsible for identification of consultancy requirements, TORs for such assignments, and management of contracted consultants.